These Top Green Sunscreens Will Have You Covered All Summer Long

 We love these products, and we hope you do too.
 E! has affiliate relationships, so we may get a small share of the revenue from your purchases.
 Items are sold by the retailer, not E!.

 Are you ready for the summer sun?
-If you haven't upgraded your sunscreen game, now's the time!
+If you haven't upgraded your sunscreen game, now's the time, 'cause it's National Sunscreen Day!

 Whether you're looking for something sheer to protect your face from harmful rays, a fantastic-smelling sunscreen for your body that will last throughout the day, or even something to give your lips some summertime support, we've hunted out some of the best clean, green options for optimal sun protection.

-Before you step out in your best bathing suit, make sure you protect yourself by shopping our picks below!
+Before you step out in your best bathing suit, make sure you protect yourself and honor National Sunscreen Day by shopping our picks below!

 Vegan, cruelty-free, reef-safe, and gluten-free, this unique gel formula is weightless, scentless, and totally invisible.
 In addition to offering sun protection with broad spectrum SPF 40, it also protects from blue light, preps your skin for makeup, and increases hydration to give your skin a more even texture.